sreekanthvk/Data-Science-for-Business-Decisions/R/Data Science Presentation.md

 Modeling building
 ========================================================
 - Major steps
   +   Selection of a modeling technique and variables to enter in the model
   + Execution of the model
   + Diagnosis and model comparison
-- Model and variable selection
-- Model Execution
-- Model diagnostics and model comparison

 *****
 <img src="Images/python-sample.png" width="1900">